-- Deassert the reset signal(s) for the reconfigurable logic.
+- Deactivate the reset signals for the reconfigurable logic.

 The need for decoupling

-During the process of loading the partial bitstream, the connections between the static and reconfigurable logic dangle.
-As a result, the reconfigurable module's output ports may generate random patterns, or rest at otherwise illegal combinations.
-This doesn't necessarily occur on every port all the time, but odds are that some kind of odd behavior will be seen.
+During the process of loading the partial bitstream, the connections between the static logic and reconfigurable logic are in an unpredictable state.
+As a result, the reconfigurable module's output ports may generate random patterns or illegal values.
+This doesn't necessarily occur on every output port all the time, but odds are that some kind of odd behavior will be seen.

-As the static logic continues to function regardless of loading the partial bitstream, it's necessary to make sure that the random signals that (may) arrive from the reconfigurable module are ignored, to avoid any adverse effects.
+As the static logic continues to function regardless of loading the partial bitstream, it's necessary to ignore the unpredictable signals that may arrive from the reconfigurable module, in order to avoid any adverse effects.
 Xilinx' user guide, UG909, refers to this as decoupling.

-How to implement decoupling depends on the nature of the reconfigurable module's output ports.
-To get this right, the influence of each of these ports on the static logic should be analyzed, aiming for corrective actions as necessary.
-This could for example involve multiplexing the signals with neutral values during the reconfiguration, adding clock-enable signals to logic that should not respond, or holding some parts of the static logic in reset.
+How to implement decoupling depends on the nature of the reconfigurable module's output ports: The influence of each of these ports on the static logic should be analyzed, and preventive actions should be taken as necessary.
+This could for example involve multiplexing of the output ports with neutral values during the reconfiguration, adding clock-enable to logic that should not respond, or holding some parts of the static logic in reset.

-If reconfigurable logic is connected directly to I/O pads, it might be necessary to put these in high-Z mode or deassert the I/O logic's clock enable (if that I/O logic involves an output register).
-Also, if the reconfigurable logic is connected to external components, it may be necessary to bring these components to a consistent state before detaching.
+If reconfigurable logic is connected directly to I/O pads, it might be necessary to put these in high-Z mode or deactivate the I/O logic's clock enable (if that I/O logic includes an output register).
+Also, if the reconfigurable logic is connected to external components, it may be necessary to bring these components to a safe state before reconfiguration.

-A Partial Reconfiguration Decoupler IP is available in Vivado's IP Catalog for decoupling AXI connections.
+A Partial Reconfiguration Decoupler IP is available in Vivado's IP Catalog for decoupling of AXI connections.